-The NAP provides a wealth of data and information that are used by schools, governments and education authorities to inform decisions about the education of young Australians.
+The National Assessment Program provides a wealth of data and information that are used by schools, governments and education authorities to inform decisions about the education of young Australians.

 ACARA makes these data available in a number of formats.
 On this page you can find the national reports for: